doem97/openai-proxy/README.md

 Distribute API access to your team members while keep your api key protected, and control the usage for each team member.

+**WARNING** Although not explicitly mentioned in [OpenAI term of usage](https://openai.com/policies/terms-of-use), using this proxy to share/distribute your remaining quota would be considered violation to OpenAI rules.
+PLEASE DON'T TRY TO DO SO!!

+**PLEASE only use this system to control the api access within your team.**

 # Installation

 This service is built on Google Cloud Functions or AWS Lambda.
 You can deploy it to your own cloud provider.
 Here is the instruction for Google Cloud Functions.